UVDS attorneys link lawsuit to St. Helena mayor's ‘personal vendetta’

 Attorneys defending Upvalley waste management companies against a lawsuit filed by neighbors claim the legal action is linked to a “personal vendetta” by St. Helena Mayor Geoff Ellsworth.

-In a formal response filed Thursday in Napa Superior Court, attorneys for Upper Valley Disposal Service, Upper Valley Recycling and Clover Flat Landfill deny that the companies violate their use permits or “generate unhealthy, harmful, or damaging noise, odors or other pollution,” as alleged by neighbors.
+In a formal response filed this month in Napa Superior Court, attorneys for Upper Valley Disposal Service, Upper Valley Recycling and Clover Flat Landfill deny that the companies violate their use permits or “generate unhealthy, harmful, or damaging noise, odors or other pollution,” as alleged by neighbors.

 Attorneys claim the “frivolous” lawsuit was filed “to obtain the Companies’ confidential information to provide to St. Helena Mayor Geoff Ellsworth to assist him in his personal vendetta against the Companies.”